 - By introducing purlins roof spans could be increased without compromising wall stability, increasing the size of rafters, or attracting extra costs.
 Purlins allow rafters to get extra support and become lighter and thinner, allowing a potential span of 8 m.

 - The benefit of this form of roof was that by using struts, much of the roof space could be utilized for storage and ultimately allowed the space to be used for accommodation

 - The fink or 'w' truss is the most common form of the trussed rafter in modern house construction.
-This consists of a rafter comprising W shaped tension and compression members.
-This trussed rafter is capable of spans up to 12 m and can be designed to accommodate many different pitch angles.
+This consists of a rafter comprising W-shaped tension and compression members.
+This trussed rafter is capable of spanning up to 12 m and can be designed to accommodate many different pitch angles.